Anthony D. Sayre: Political career

+Sayre Act Passage

-Alabama Governor Thomas G. Jones viewed the 1893 Sayre Act as a means to disenfranchise black voters.
+Alabama Governor Thomas G. Jones signed the 1893 Sayre Act to disenfranchise black voters.

-Sayre's proposed bill immediately met with fierce opposition by Populist and Republican legislators as the bill effectively disenfranchised 60,000 Alabamians and turned Alabama into a one-party state ruled by the Bourbon Democrats.
+Upon Sayre proposing his 1893 bill, the legislation met with fierce opposition by Populist and Republican legislators as the bill effectively disenfranchised 60,000 Alabamians and turned Alabama into a one-party state ruled by the Bourbon Democrats.
 Sayre and other Bourbon Democrats overcame the Populist and Republican opposition to his controversial legislation via procedural stratagems in the Alabama State Senate.

-When the final legislation appeared on the desk of Alabama governor and former Confederate officer Thomas G. Jones, he proclaimed that he was eager to sign Sayre's bill to disenfranchise black Alabamians, and Jones allegedly declared: "Let me sign that bill quickly, lest my hand or arm become paralyzed, because it forever wipes out... all the niggers."
+When the final legislation appeared on the desk of Alabama governor and former Confederate officer Thomas G. Jones, he eagerly signed Sayre's bill to disenfranchise black Alabamians, and Jones stated: "Let me sign that bill quickly, lest my hand or arm become paralyzed, because it forever wipes out... all the niggers."

 According to historian J. Morgan Kousser, Sayre's racist bill resulted in a precipitous decrease in black Alabamians voting after 1892: "The fact that the estimated black voting percentage dropped by 22 points from 1892 to 1894, and remained below 50 percent thereafter, shows that the Sayre law was administered to disenfranchise Negros—especially those hostile to the Democratic party".

 With the passage of the 1893 Sayre Act, the State of Alabama undermined the protections of the Fourteenth and Fifteenth Amendments to the United States Constitution guaranteeing black Alabamians the right to vote, disenfranchised black Alabamians for seventy years, and transformed Alabama into a one-party state.

-After gaining notoriety due to the passage of his eponymous 1893 law, Sayre was elected as a member of the Alabama State Senate in 1894 and became the president of the Alabama State Senate in 1896 during his second term.
-He resigned from the Senate when he was elected in 1897 as a Montgomery city court judge.
-He was re-elected in 1903.
+After gaining notoriety due to the passage of his eponymous 1893 law that effectively ensured white supremacy and inaugurated the Jim Crow era in the state, the Alabama State Senate elected Sayre as a member in 1894, and he became its president in 1896 during his second term.

-State Supreme Court and later years
+Judicial career and later years

+[Judge Sayre] wanted to keep white supremacy and remove Negroes from politics...
+The judge and his supporters used poll taxes, literacy tests and other procedures to disenfranchise blacks.
+As a county judge, Sayre colluded in a prison lease system in which prisoners were essentially rented to do hard labor.
+They lived in filth and didn't get enough to eat, and some were too poor to pay fines so they had no freedom for long periods...